Richi025/ARWS-NamesNetworkClientService/README.md

 ```
 git clone https://github.com/Richi025/ARWS-NamesNetworkClientService.git
 ```
-if you want to run the application use the command.
+if you want to run the application use the command of PowerShell.

 ```
 'route the java.exe del jdk' '-XX:+ShowCodeDetailsInExceptionMessages' '-cp' 'class path in target folder' 'edu.escuelaing.arsw.ASE.app.EchoClient'